eigerco/polkadot-native-storage/doc/testing_guide.md

 ```

 ### Putting local parachain and relay chain together
-Ensure that `polkadot-js` is running, by checking browser at `localhost:3000`.
+Confirm that `polkadot-js` is running, by checking browser at `localhost:3000`.
 For more information about Polkadot UI, please refer to the [official documentation](https://polkadot.js.org/docs/).

-Run the local relay chain (two nodes) - use two different terminals, sessions (`tmux` or `screen`) or run in the background by add `&` at the end of the command:
+Run the local relay chain (two nodes) - use two different terminals, sessions (`tmux` or `screen`) or run in the background by adding `&` at the end of the command:
 ```bash
 cd polkadot-sdk
 ./target/release/polkadot --alice --validator --base-path /tmp/relay/alice --chain ../polka-storage/polkadot-launch/spec/raw-local-chainspec.json --port 30333 --rpc-port 9944